JeffHeck/SchoolDataProject/4_yr_f195_budgets.md

 Tables:
 - State-Wide Historical and Projected Ave Revenues and Expenses Per Student by Fund
+- Districts Projecting a Negative Balance for the 2020-2021 School Year

 Charts:
 - State-Wide Historical and Projected Budget Amounts for the General Fund